 - It is unlawful to construct or occupy any permanent structure (including a permanently-affixed tree stand) except by Department permit.

-- It is unlawful to cut, mutilate, destroy, or remove vegetation or to remove other minerals, artifacts or other property from this area.
+- It is unlawful to plant, manipulate, cut, mutilate, destroy, or remove vegetation or to remove other minerals, artifacts or other property from this area.
 Metal detecting/artifact hunting is prohibited.

 - Berry picking and gathering of mushrooms or other fruits is allowed.